andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-text-message-in-app-using-mfmessagecomposeviewcontroller-with-swift.md

 ---
 In a [previous walkthrough on sending e-mails in-app][1], I explored how to use <span class="lang:swift decode:true  crayon-inline " >MFMailComposeViewController</span> to allow a user to compose an e-mail without ever leaving your app.
 I then [followed up with a proposal for better-segregating the responsibilities][2] of composing an e-mail and responding to the delegate callbacks out of the View Controller.

-I say all this because today, I&#8217;d like to walk you through sending a _text message_ in-app using the same pattern as the _second_ article.
-This walkthrough should be fairly straight-forward on its own, but if you&#8217;d like to reference [my previous post on clean view controllers][2], it could be helpful in understanding why I&#8217;m not just shoving everything into the View Controller and calling it good.
+I say all this because today, I'd like to walk you through sending a _text message_ in-app using the same pattern as the _second_ article.
+This walkthrough should be fairly straight-forward on its own, but if you'd like to reference [my previous post on clean view controllers][2], it could be helpful in understanding why I'm not just shoving everything into the View Controller and calling it good.

 ### The Gist

-Here&#8217;s the gist of the components we&#8217;ll need in order to accomplish the task of using <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> to send text messages in-app.
-Presumably, you&#8217;d like to allow your users to send a text message to a pre-defined recipient, or maybe you want to pre-populate a message and allow your users to text it to whomever they desire.
+Here's the gist of the components we'll need in order to accomplish the task of using <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> to send text messages in-app.
+Presumably, you'd like to allow your users to send a text message to a pre-defined recipient, or maybe you want to pre-populate a message and allow your users to text it to whomever they desire.
 Any and all of this can be accomplished by implementing this general outline:

-  * Create a class (I&#8217;ll call it <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>) that will handle the responsibility of creating/configuring a text message composer.
+  * Create a class (I'll call it <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>) that will handle the responsibility of creating/configuring a text message composer.
   * <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> will also handle the <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewControllerDelegate</span> callback method (
     <span class="lang:swift decode:true  crayon-inline " >messageComposeViewController:didFinishWithResult:</span>).
-  * Finally, I&#8217;ll program a View Controller to create an instance of this <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> class and present it based upon some user action, such as tapping a button.
+  * Finally, I'll program a View Controller to create an instance of this <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> class and present it based upon some user action, such as tapping a button.
-  * Note that to see the example in action, you&#8217;ll have to run it on an actual device, because the Simulator is unable to send text messages&#8230;
+  * Note that to see the example in action, you'll have to run it on an actual device, because the Simulator is unable to send text messages&#8230;

 For those who just like to dive in and explore, feel free to [head over to GitHub][3] and grab the example project now!

 ### The Details

-With the general idea in mind, let&#8217;s jump in to discover how to implement the solution&#8230;
+With the general idea in mind, let's jump in to discover how to implement the solution&#8230;

 #### MessageComposer

-While it&#8217;s _possible_ to simply put all of this code inside the View Controller, [I&#8217;d recommend doing your best to avoid it][2].
-While this simple example doesn&#8217;t add a ton of complexity if you just write it all into your View Controller, a real-world app will undoubtedly be more complex.
+While it's _possible_ to simply put all of this code inside the View Controller, [I'd recommend doing your best to avoid it][2].
+While this simple example doesn't add a ton of complexity if you just write it all into your View Controller, a real-world app will undoubtedly be more complex.

-In my experience, it&#8217;s best to try and segregate out as many responsibilities of functionality from the View Controller where it&#8217;s possible.
+In my experience, it's best to try and segregate out as many responsibilities of functionality from the View Controller where it's possible.
 Thankfully, simple examples like this highlight the ease of segregating these responsibilities so that you can begin to employ the pattern for _other_ components that you use within your app.

-So in keeping with this idea of nurturing a clean View Controller, I&#8217;ve decided to create a new custom class called <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>.
+So in keeping with this idea of nurturing a clean View Controller, I've decided to create a new custom class called <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span>.
 Take a look:

 <pre class="lang:swift mark:2,4,16-18 decode:true " title="MessageComposer.swift">import Foundation
 import MessageUI